daviddarnes/storage-form/README.md

 </storage-form>
 ```

-Example of submitting with `change` event (no submit button) and listening for `storage` event.
+Example of submitting with `change` event instead of a submit button.
 Use case for light/dark mode:

 ```html
 <script type="module" src="storage-form.js"></script>